 Incapacitation: Incapacitation is defined as the inability, temporarily or permanently, to give consent because an individual is mentally and/or physically helpless, asleep, unconscious, or unaware that sexual activity is occurring.
 An individual who is incapacitated lacks the ability to make informed, rational judgments and therefore cannot consent to sexual activity.
 Personal with certain intellectual or developmental disabilities may not have the capacity to give consent.
 Where alcohol or other drugs are involved, incapacitation is a state beyond intoxication.
 Evaluating incapacitation requires an assessment of how the consumption of alcohol and/or drugs affects an individual's decision-making ability, awareness of consequences, ability to make informed judgments, capacity to appreciate the nature of the act, and their level of consciousness.
 In other words, a person cannot give valid consent due to incapacitation if the person cannot appreciate the who, what, where, when, why, or how of a sexual interaction.
-A respondent may not be held responsible for invalid consent through incapacitation based on objectively and reasonably apparent indications of impairment when viewed from the perspective of a sober reasonable person in the respondent's position.
+A respondent may not be held responsible for invalid consent through incapacitation where the respondent did not known and should not have known of the complainant's incapacitation based on objectively and reasonably apparent indications of impairment when viewed from the perspective of a sober reasonable person in the respondent's position.